 In cases where you are not a dependent of the deceased individual, you will receive the balance of the benefit in one payment.
 The taxable component of the amount will be taxed at your marginal tax rate.
 However, you may have this rate reduced providing you are eligible for tax offsets.

-If you have any questions about how the super death benefit is paid out, make an appointment to see your accountant – you can now book online here – or call Walshs on 07-3221 5677.
+If you have any questions about how the super death benefit is paid out, make an appointment to see the Walshs team– you can now book online here – or call Walshs on 07-3221 5677.